-4.1 Where a candidate is borderline for a higher class of degree, Examiners' Meetings will use discretion to determine whether it would be appropriate to award the higher degree outcome.
-For students, who entered an Honours programme in September 2019, whose studies during 2019/20 and 2020/21 were impacted by Covid-19, Examiners will, without further consideration, award students in the following borderline categories, the higher degree outcome as outlined below.
+Where a candidate is borderline for a higher class of degree, Examiners' Meetings will use discretion to determine whether it would be appropriate to award the higher degree outcome.
+For students, who entered Honours in September 2020, whose studies were impacted, during the 2020/21 academic year, by Covid-19, Examiners will, without further consideration, award students in the following borderline categories, the higher degree outcome as outlined below.